yrmvgh/yiufcrawl/README.md

 ## Major modifications from the original DCSS

+### v1.1 (not yet released)

+* Curse enhancement
+    * Curses now have a curse level.
+    * The curse on equipped items decay as a player gains experience, in proportion to their invocations skill and their piety.
+    * Demigods don't have natural curse decay, they have to use scrolls.
+    * Typical early game curses are at curse level 100.
+    * Reading a remove curse scroll reduces the curse level by 100.
+    * Once the curse level drops to 0, the item is no longer cursed.
+    * Later game curses may be much higher than 100, and require multiple scrolls or a lot of waiting before they go away.
+    * Mummy death curses curse an equipment slot, not an item.
+Equipment slot curses pass on to an item as soon as it is equipped.
+    * The same item can be cursed multiple times, increasing the curse level.
+    * Curse level > 1000 will cause the bonuses of that item to be neutralized.
+A +5 long sword of poison becomes a +0 long sword, while the curse is above
+      1000.

+### v1.0 (currently deployed)

 * Inventory expansion
     * The inventory has been divided into two groups: consumables (potions, scrolls, and food), and everything else.
 The 'i' command shows the weapons, armour, evokables, etc. The 'I' command shows the consumables.
 Each can have 52 items.